You may need to consult a dictionary once or twice to enjoy the full measure of this wire piece from the Minneapolis Tribune:

 Universal News Service

-Berenger, whose esthetic and manly beauty played havoc at Deauville
+Berenger, whose esthetic and manly beauty played havoc at Deauville, was second.

 Berenger's style consists in seizing the chin softly but firmly in the left hand, while the right hand behind the neck insinuates the head forward.